sdiehl/zero-to-qed/docs/src/06_control_flow.md

 # Control Flow and Structures

 Most languages let you lie to the compiler.
 Lean does not.
-There are no statements, only expressions.
+There are no statements, only **expressions**.
 Every `if` produces a value.
 Every `match` is exhaustive or the compiler complains.
-Every recursive function must terminate or you must convince the system otherwise.
+Every recursive function must **terminate** or you must convince the system otherwise.
 Where imperative languages let you wave your hands, Lean demands you show your work.

 ## Conditionals